Q. Are you open every day?

 A. 1 and 3/4 miles; it takes about 45 minutes for an adult.
 Please see farm trail map for further details.

-A. Dogs on leads are welcome, obviously we need you to pick up after them.
+A. Dogs are not allowed in the farm shop or cafe but are more than welcome on the farm trail and outside the building, obviously we need you to pick up after them.

 Q. Can I take a pushchair on the farm trail?